 We receive many questions about the USDA maximum loan amount limit for 2024.
 Generally, all loan programs have loan amount limits – FHA mortgages, VA loans, Conventional Fannie Mae, Freddie Mac.
 In all states, the loan amount limits depend on the county and can range from the $498,257 and above for FHA loans to $766,550 for conforming loans.

 USDA 502 Guarantee loans however do NOT have set limits on how much the home buyer can borrow.
-Instead, home buyers are qualified based on their debt.
+Instead, home buyers are qualified based on their debt-to-income ratio.
 Generally speaking, USDA (Rural Development) guidelines require that borrowers’ debt related to housing (mortgage payment, taxes, insurance) not exceed 30% of their gross monthly income.

 Also, keep in mind the housing debt limit mentioned above at 30% is not “set in stone” Some home buyers with strong compensating loan factors like high credit scores, good savings, or great job history may be able to slightly exceed this limit.

 USDA Mortgage Source is a leading USDA Rural Development loan resource.
 Questions?
 Just submit the short Info Request Form found on this page 7 days a week.
 You can also contact us at Ph: 800-743-7556